 Different Types of Surgery

 Early-stage cancer and solid tumors are the two points in which the treatment modality is Surgery.
 A surgical oncologist has a different perspective when looking at cancer.
-We do not just focus on removing organs; we focus on how the patient is going to be treated over the next few months to get the best survival and functional outcome.
+We do not just focus on removing organs; we focus on how the patient gets treatment over the next few months to get the best survival and functional outcome.
 When we look at the disease, we don’t want only to remove the tumor; we want adequate margins around it, the concept of what an adequate margin is what an onco surgeon adds to the treatment of the disease.

 Minimal Access Surgery

 I would say that I am completely sold out to Minimal Access Surgery because I am a thoracic surgeon, and I do a lot of esophagus Surgery where we have to operate at three zones, which could leave a lot of scars on the patient’s body.
-In the last ten years of my practice, I haven’t done a single open esophagus Surgery because minimal access allows me to enter the entire ribcage without giving many cuts to the patient, and the patient walks out with an organ completely replaced with hardly any scars, so definitely the rehabilitation is expedited.
+In the last ten years of my practice, I did not do a single open esophagus Surgery because minimal access allows me to enter the entire ribcage without giving many cuts to the patient, and the patient walks out with a new organ with hardly any scars.
 People have the misconception that it’s robocops operating them, but it’s not like that.
 It is purely the computer interface that is between the surgeon’s hand and the patient.
 The arms that go into the patient’s body are the robot’s arm, but the arm’s control is at the surgeon’s fingertips.

 Recovering after a Surgery